-Merlin Entertainment (the guys behind Alton Towers, Legoland etc.) have partnered with the adventure expert himself, Bear Grylls to create, The Bear Grylls Adventure Birmingham.
+Merlin Entertainment (the guys behind Alton Towers, Legoland etc.) have partnered with the adventure expert himself, Bear Grylls to create, The Bear Grylls Adventure NEC, Birmingham.
 We were invited along to experience the newly launched 20 million pound park first hand and what an experience it was!

 Situated between the NEC and Resort World in Birmingham, the Bear Grylls Adventure Park is designed to test your limits beyond your imagination.
 Unfortunately, we were unable to film inside the location (as badly as we wanted!) so instead, here’s Bear Grylls himself explaining more about the park.